SidKay/SidKay/README.md

-- 👋 Hi, I’m @SidKay
-- 👀 I’m interested in Programming
-- 🌱 I’m currently learning HTML, CSS and Python
+- Hello World!
+- I'm SidKay.
+- I am an aspiring programmer who is mainly learning C++ and Python.
+But I also know a little bit of other programming languages such as HTML, CSS, Java and C#.
+- I'm also a university student who is studying Computer Science.
+School sucks btw.
+- I aim to use this platform to keep some programming-based assignments I do, and maybe any kind of personal programming project that I happen to do someday.
-- 💞️ I’m looking to collaborate someday once I get a hang of everything
+- I'm really looking forward to creating something... good.
+I guess...